AdFlint vs HubSpot Ads — standalone AI or CRM-bundled ads?

 AdFlint reallocates spend across Google, Meta, and LinkedIn every ~4 hours based on which platform is delivering for your offer.
 HubSpot syncs campaigns and reports unified attribution, but doesn't actively rebalance budget between platforms.

-$20/mo flat — no Marketing Hub subscription required
+Paid plans from $40/mo — no Marketing Hub subscription required

 Hard end dates and budget caps